tony-albanese/nonnas-kitchen/README.md

 ## BlogPost
 + As a logged in user, I can create a BlogPost so that I can share my food related content with other users on the platform.
-+ As a user, I can view the details of a signle post so that I can enjoy additional content about that post.
++ As a user, I can view the details of a single post so that I can enjoy additional content about that post.
 + As a user, I can view all the blog posts sorted by date created so that I can enjoy the most recently created content.
 + As a user, I can search posts so that I can quickly find content that is interesting to me.
 + As a user, I can filter the post by category so that I can quickly find content that I am most interested in.